Are you ready for some football?

 Good, cuz I’m not.

 To be honest, I know nothing about football.
-I only watch one game a year, and sadly since Janet Jackson decided to flash a stadium full of people and several million all age viewers via cable, I can’t even say it’s for the commercials.
-(Come on!
-They have not been nearly as amusing as they used to be.)
+I only watch one game a year, and sadly, since Janet Jackson decided to flash a stadium full of people and several million all-age viewers via cable, I can’t even say it’s for the commercials.
+Come on – admit it!
+They have not been nearly as amusing as they used to be.

 But on that one cold day at some point in 2012, I’ll be into football.
-I’ll pick a team based on little knowledge of the players, who else is in the room, and the uniforms and cheer them on for a few hours filled with friends, laughter and good eats.
+I’ll pick a team based on a little knowledge of the players, who else is in the room, and the uniforms.
+Then, cheer them on for a few hours, in a room filled with friends, laughter and good eats.

 Oh, the eats.
-The football season seems to be an awesome excuse to fill the counter tops with the cheesiest dips, the heartiest chili, the stickiest wings and everything in between on a weekly basis.
-We wont even begin to mention the tailgating.
+The football season seems to be an awesome excuse to fill the counter tops with the cheesiest dips, the heartiest chili, the stickiest wings and everything in between.
+We won’t even begin to mention the tailgating.
 Yeah, I may not know a darned thing about the game – but I love me some football food!

 from Food Network Magazine October 2009